Originally published: October 23, 2016

 This post was important to write for a few reasons.

-First, because readers are asking why it is that I am staying in Oaxaca for so long.
-I see many of my travel colleagues finding bases for a myriad of valid reasons.
+First, because readers asked why I made a base in Oaxaca, Mexico.
+I saw many of my travel colleagues finding bases for a myriad of valid reasons.
 They’re tired, they’re wanting to focus on business, they’ve met someone great and want to be near them.
 For me, it came down to my health.
-It isn’t my spirit that is weary of travel, but my body.
-Reconciling those two needs has been a struggle.
+It isn’t my spirit that was weary of travel, but my body.
+Reconciling those two needs was a struggle.

 Second, because no doubt there are readers who have their own chronic pain issues, and they may benefit from hearing this story.
 We are all unique in our suffering, but sometimes it helps to feel less alone.
 It took me time to get past the twisted psychology of wondering if I simply needed to be stronger.
 No doubt others are feeling the burden of pain too.